A-01952

 New York Assembly Bill 1952 — An Act to amend the labor law, in relation to automated employment decision tools

-Requires employers and employment agencies that use automated employment decision tools to screen job candidates to provide advance written notice at least ten business days before the tool is used.
-The notice must inform the candidate that an automated tool will be used, describe the job qualifications and characteristics the tool will evaluate, and disclose the type of data collected, its source, and the employer's data retention policy.
-Candidates must also be allowed to request an alternative selection process or accommodation.
-The bill does not create specific penalties or a new private right of action but preserves existing rights to bring civil actions and the Division of Human Rights' enforcement authority.
+Requires employers and employment agencies that use automated employment decision tools to screen job candidates to provide advance notice to each candidate at least ten business days before the tool is used.
+The notice must disclose that an automated tool will be used, the job qualifications and characteristics the tool evaluates, and information about the data collected, its source, and the employer's data retention policy.
+Candidates must be allowed to request an alternative selection process or accommodation.
+The bill does not create its own enforcement mechanism or penalty structure but expressly preserves existing civil action rights and Division of Human Rights authority.

 Summary

-Requires employers and employment agencies that use automated employment decision tools to screen job candidates to provide advance written notice at least ten business days before the tool is used.
-The notice must inform the candidate that an automated tool will be used, describe the job qualifications and characteristics the tool will evaluate, and disclose the type of data collected, its source, and the employer's data retention policy.
-Candidates must also be allowed to request an alternative selection process or accommodation.
-The bill does not create specific penalties or a new private right of action but preserves existing rights to bring civil actions and the Division of Human Rights' enforcement authority.
+Requires employers and employment agencies that use automated employment decision tools to screen job candidates to provide advance notice to each candidate at least ten business days before the tool is used.
+The notice must disclose that an automated tool will be used, the job qualifications and characteristics the tool evaluates, and information about the data collected, its source, and the employer's data retention policy.
+Candidates must be allowed to request an alternative selection process or accommodation.
+The bill does not create its own enforcement mechanism or penalty structure but expressly preserves existing civil action rights and Division of Human Rights authority.

 Enforcement & Penalties